anvil-ui/anvil/README.md

 * `onItemSelected(lambda)` - accepts a functional interface to handle a `Spinner` events. `onNothingSelected()` method is omitted, because it's rarely used anyway.

-If a binding you need is not in the list - please, check [issue #27](https://github.com/zserge/anvil/issues/27) and report it there.
+If a binding you need is not in the list - please, check [corresponding issue](https://github.com/Inkremental/anvil/issues/24) and report it there.

 A special case for animations is added: